bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 10. you gain understanding of the properties of any [ELEMENT] you sense
 11. you see a glowing path guiding you to the nearest [ELEMENT]
 12. you hear secret whispers from nearby [ELEMENT]
-13.
+13. you gain insight into using nearby [ELEMENT] to accomplish your goals
+14. you see the strengths and weaknesses of nearby [ELEMENT]

 ## Cups (Updating)
 1. you can telekinetically manipulate [ELEMENT] with your mind
 2. you can mold [ELEMENT] like clay
 3. you summon nearby [ELEMENT] into your hands
 4. [ELEMENT] in your hands becomes unbreakable
-5. nearby [ELEMENT] begins to spin
+5. nearby [ELEMENT] begins to spin and twist
 6. [ELEMENT] is repelled from you
 7. you animate nearby [ELEMENT] into a golem
 8. all nearby [ELEMENT] is pulled into a single point
-9. you can easily pick up [ELEMENT] and carry it around
+9. [ELEMENT] sticks to you like glue
 10. [ELEMENT] follows you like a loyal puppy
 11. [ELEMENT] you touch is imbued with the properties of [ELEMENT]
-12. you can freeze [ELEMENT] in time
+12. you freeze [ELEMENT] in time
 13. [ELEMENT] you touch is transformed into [ELEMENT]
 14. You reverse the flow of time for nearby [ELEMENT]